markbarlow/180bpm/_drafts/180-steps-intro.md

 *My running start & the concept*

-So I started running in 2015
+So I started running in January 2015
-Like many middle aged people, wanted to get some exercise and cling on to the last vestiges of youthful vigour I soon got into it, and after a few months of running I came across this concept that 180 steps per minute is the optimal running rhythm
+Like many middle aged people, I wanted to get some exercise and fool myself that I was clinging on to the last vestiges of youthful vigour.
+I soon got into it, and after a few months of running I came across this concept that 180 steps per minute is the optimal running rhythm
 This originates in studies of the 1984 Olympics that found that all the most successful middle and long distance runners ran at around 180 steps per minute
 It has since trickled down to all levels as a goal to aim for to help you